Image Classification with MLPs - Part 1¶

 print("The state dict keys: \n\n", my_MLP.state_dict().keys())

-The simplest thing to do is simply save the state dict with torch.save
+The simplest thing to do is simply save the state dict with torch.save.
+For example, we can save it to a file 'checkpoint.pth'.

 torch.save(my_MLP.state_dict(), 'checkpoint.pth')